dextermarkley/drupal-automation-demo/README.md

 Start with the create_ssh_key script.
 This script will create an ssh key for you to be able to log into the instances.
 Review required parameters before getting started.

-After the setup script has been run you can choose to use the generated .json to launch the cloudformation template or execute the ruby script.
+After the create_ssh script has been run you can choose to use the generated .json to launch the cloudformation template or execute the ruby script.

 Requirements
 ----------